CEL-240/Cosc-Notes/Bash.md

  ?pattern 				searches BACK for pattern ie: ?logs
- / 					repeats previous search q 					quit less man less 				for more options grep -oE '\b([0-9]{1,3}\.){3}[0-9]{1,3}\b' StoryHiddenIPs | sort | uniq -c | sort -nr
+ / 					repeats previous search q 					quit less man less 				for more optionsFind all dmesg kernel messages that contain CPU or BIOS (uppercase) in the string, but not usable or reserved (case-insensitive) grep -oE '\b([0-9]{1,3}\.){3}[0-9]{1,3}\b' StoryHiddenIPs | sort | uniq -c | sort -nr